Dave-team/Knowledge-base/Business-Intelligence/Looker.md

 - Alerts e.g. when customer is about to churn
 - Easily share data via Slack
 - Scheduled dashboards
+- Scheduled Looks into Sheets using Looker Actions
 - Boards for teams to create curated dashboards and looks
 - We can add links to different tools from Looker.
 E.g. each opportunity links to its own opportunities page in Salesforce